iam-mahi07/K8s-end-to-end-project-on-EKS/README.md

 ![image (16)](https://github.com/user-attachments/assets/cf29ff43-9e0d-497d-9eb5-e26203e027fb)

-# Step-2: Configuration of IAM OIDC provider
+# Step-2: Configuration of IAM OIDC identity provider

+:bulb: This step creates an IAM OIDC identity provider, enabling the ALB controller to securely interact with AWS resources by integrating with IAM.

 To find the below steps. please refer to https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html

-For the ALB controller to talk to AWS resources, it needs to have the IAM integrated.
-So, we use IAM OIDC provider.

 i) To create an IAM OIDC identity provider for your cluster with eksctl:
 ```